 • Opportunity is knocking at your door.

-Last but not least, personification can be found all over film.
+Last but not least, let's talk about personification in film.
 We’ll get more into this later, but personification does not refer to movies where inanimate objects literally come to life (like in most Disney animated films)– that is anthropomorphism.

 • Wilson the Volleyball in Cast Away — Chuck ascribes human qualities to a volleyball, which is not actually alive.